 10. Stay safe

-By following these tips, you'll be well on your way to becoming a successful wakesurfer.
-Remember to take it slow, stay safe, and most importantly, have fun!
+By following these tips, you'll be well on your way to becoming a successful wake surfer.
+Remember to take it slow, stay safe, and, most importantly, have fun!